radubr/NanoSpacer/README.md

 <strong>E</strong>  - move down on Z axis;

 When you are right above a cell press the <strong>space bar</strong> in order to release the medicine.
-If successfully the cell will become of black color.
+If successfully the cell will become black.